About Bundled Care

-- The patient had an elective unilateral hip or knee replacement surgery at KHSC on or after April 1, 2018, or shoulder surgery on or after April 1, 2019; and
+- The patient had an elective unilateral hip or knee replacement surgery at KHSC on or after April 1, 2018, or shoulder surgery on or after April 1, 2019; Bilateral joint on or after April 1, 2022 and

 - The patient meets OHIP eligibility criteria; and

-- The patient’s primary diagnosis meets MOH Quality-based Procedures (QBP) criteria for elective unilateral hip, elective unilateral knee replacement surgery, or shoulder surgery.
+- The patient’s primary diagnosis meets MOH Quality-based Procedures (QBP) criteria for elective unilateral hip, elective unilateral knee replacement surgery, shoulder surgery or bilateral joint replacement.
 KHSC uses a thorough and audited review process to determine if QBP criteria have been met.
 Any requests for the reasons why a case did not meet criteria cannot be provided; and

 - All post-acute ambulatory rehabilitative care must report into NACRS Clinic Lite.
 Providers must obtain a master number from the MOH to report into NACRS Clinic Lite.